shantiNaser/Palestine-Car-Price-Prediction/README.md

 # Palestine-Car-Price-Prediction
-ML model to predict price of cars in palestine
+ML model to predict the price of cars in palestine

 *  we scarpe 170000 car with 10 features
 *  using OneHot encoding to deal with categorial data